OCI & Overseas Citizenship

 Key Difference between OCI vs. PIO Card

-Plenty of citizens think that the PIO and OCI cards are the same or some want to know the difference between OCI and PIO cards.
+Many citizens think the PIO and OCI cards are the same, or they want to know the difference between the OCI and PIO cards.
 So by keeping everything in mind, we will a

 Point of difference PIO OCI